umappp

 .

-Positive value for the \(a\) parameter for the fuzzy set membership strength calculations.
-Larger values yield a sharper decay in membership strength with increasing distance between observations.
+Positive value for the \(a\) parameter for the fuzzy set membership confidence calculations.
+Larger values yield a sharper decay in membership confidence with increasing distance between observations.

 and Options::min_dist